Nereida's Long Voyages

 Other solo circumnavigations: 9th March 2010 - 11th May 2011 and a first successful nonstop unassisted attempt 22nd October 2012 - 8th July 2013.

-I finally succeeded in completing a single-handed circumnavigation by 'closing the circle' on 6th May 2011 when I crossed my 2009 southbound path to Cape Town from the Canaries.
+I finally succeeded in completing a single-handed circumnavigation in one attempt by 'closing the circle' on 6th May 2011 when I crossed my 2009 southbound path to Cape Town from the Canaries.
 I'd left Cape Town in March 2010 and sailed eastabout to N.Z., on to U.S.A. & Canada and then south to Cape Horn and finally east to Cape Town across the S. Ocean/S. Atlantic from the Falklands.

 This was almost a 'circumnavigation by default' since my main aim, since 2009, had been to circumnavigate single-handed NONstop.

 My first nonstop attempt started on 10th October 2009 when I sailed off the dock at Puerto Calero in Lanzarote (Canaries) to head to the S. Atlantic.
 I had expected this to be totally different from my previous (first) circumnavigation attempt (2007-2008) since it was to be in the new "Nereida" (Najad 380) going the opposite way around the globe, leaving the Canaries as the Southern winter was finishing.
 I expected to be sailing non-stop for about 7 months, with my journey taking me around the Five Great Capes - which, of course, included Cape Horn!

-It was expected to be quite a challenge - but with so many unexpected repairs needed as I approached S. Africa, over and above those I'd already dealt with while underway, I had to make the difficult decision to stop (after 61 days under sail alone) in Cape Town to get repairs done, before continuing on further into the Southern Ocean.
+I knew it would be quite a challenge - but with so many unexpected repairs needed as I approached S. Africa, over and above those I'd already dealt with while underway, I had to make the difficult decision to stop in Cape Town (after 61 days from Lanzarote under sail alone) to get repairs done, before continuing on further into the Southern Ocean.